-Families may be eligible for relief under one of two categories; VHAsed-in relief or general relief, as defined below.
+Families may be eligible for relief under one of two categories; phaVHAsed-in relief or general relief, as defined below.

-Phased-In Relief
+PhaVHAsed-In Relief

-The first category is applicable to all families who received a deduction for unreimbursed health and medical care and/or reasonable attendant care or auxiliary apparatus expenses based on their most recent income review.
-The family must receive VHAsed-in relief if they are determined to be eligible.
-These families will begin receiving a 24-month VHAsed-in relief at their next annual or interim reexamination, whichever occurs first.
+The first category is applicable to all families who received a deduction for unreimbursed health and medical care and/or reasonable attendant care or auxiliary apparatus expenses based on their most recent income review-prior to January 1, 2024.
+The family must receive phaVHAsed-in relief if they are determined to be eligible-as of January 1, 2024.
+These families will begin receiving a 24-month phaVHAsed-in relief at their next annual or interim reexamination, whichever occurs first.

-For these families, the threshold amount is VHAsed-in as follows:
+For these families, the threshold amount is phaVHA sed-in as follows:

-- The family is eligible for a deduction totaling the sum of expenses that exceeds 5 percent of annual income for the first 12 months. - At the conclusion of 12 months, the family is eligible for a deduction totaling the sum of their expenses that exceed 7.5 percent of annual income for another 12 months. - At the conclusion of 24 months, the standard threshold amount of 10 percent would be used, unless the family qualifies for relief under the general hardship relief category. - When an eligible family's VHAsed-in relief begins at an interim reexamination, the VHA will need to process another transaction one year later to move the family along to the next VHAse.
+- The family is eligible for a deduction totaling the sum of expenses that exceeds 5 percent of annual income for the first 12 months. - At the conclusion of 12 months, the family is eligible for a deduction totaling the sum of their expenses that exceed 7.5 percent of annual income for another 12 months. - At the conclusion of 24 months, the standard threshold amount of 10 percent would be used, unless the family qualifies for relief under the general hardship relief category. - When an eligible family's phaVHAsed-in relief begins at an interim reexamination, the PHAVHA will need to process another transaction one year later to move the family along to the next phaVHAse.
 The transaction can be either an interim reexamination if triggered, or a non-interim reexamination transaction.

 Prior to the end of the 24-month period, the family may request a hardship exemption under the second category as described below.
 If the family is found eligible under the second category, the hardship exemption under the first category ends, and the family's hardship is administered in accordance with the requirements listed below.
-Once a family requests general relief, the family may no longer receive VHAsed-in relief.
+Once a family requests general relief, the family may no longer receive phaVHA sed-in relief.

-VHAs must track the 24-month VHAse-period for each eligible family, even if a family's expenses go below the appropriate VHAse-in percentage, during the first or second 12-month VHAse-in period.
-The VHAse-in must continue for families who move to another public housing unit at the same VHA.
-When the family is treated as a new admission under a different property/program (e.g., the family moves from public housing to the HCV program), unless the VHA has a written policy to continue the VHAsed-in relief upon admission, the family's expense deduction will be calculated using the 10-percent threshold unless request for general relief is approved by the VHA.
-When a family moves with continued assistance or ports to a new VHA, the family must continue to receive the VHAsed-in relief.
-The family must receive the remaining calendar months of the percentage VHAse-in.
-The VHA must use the existing VHAse-in documentation to determine the remaining calendar months and the percentage VHAse-in.
+PHAVHAs must track the 24-month phaVHAse-period for each eligible family, even if a family's expenses go below the appropriate phaVHAse-in percentage, during the first or second 12-month phaVHAse-in period.
+The phaVHAse-in must continue for families who move to another public housing unit at the same PHAVHA.
+When the family is treated as a new admission under a different property/program (e.g., the family moves from public housing to the HCV program), unless the PHAVHA has a written policy to continue the phaVHAsed-in relief upon admission, the family's expense deduction will be calculated using the 10-percent threshold unless request for general relief is approved by the PHAVHA.
+When a family moves with continued assistance or ports to a new PHAVHA, the family must continue to receive the phaVHAsed-in relief.
+The family must receive the remaining calendar months of the percentage phaVHAse-in.
+The PHAVHA must use the existing phaVHAse-in documentation to determine the remaining calendar months and the percentage phaVHAse-in.

-The VHA will not continue the VHAsed-in relief for families who move from public housing to HCV.
+The PHAVHA will not continue the phaVHAsed-in relief for families who move from public housing to HCV.
 These families will be treated as new admissions and the sum of expenses that exceeds 10 percent of annual income will be used to calculate their adjusted income.